basimakram/Talking-AI-Avatar/README.md

 ### Main Landing Page - Choose Your Avatar
 ![Main Landing Page](static/screenshots/main-landing-1.png)
+![Main Landing Page](static/screenshots/main-landing-2.png)
 *Choose from 9 unique avatars, each with their own personality and voice*

-![Main Landing Page](static/screenshots/main-landing-2.png)
-*CYou can switch personalities and voices as you like*

 ![Avatar Selection](static/screenshots/main-landing-3.png)
 *Hover over avatars to see their details and personality descriptions.
 Click to get a draggable menu*